Inventor Frank Ritter of Rochester Purchases Kepler’s Point, Builds Lindenhof In 1889

 Mr. And Mrs. Frank Ritter, of Rochester, are the first cottagers to arrive on the river for a stay of any length.
 Mr. Ritter is the owner of beautiful point called Lindenhoff, located between Clayton and Alexandria Bay.
 During the Winter an elegant cottage of modern design has been built on the point by Contractor Bachman, of Alexandria Bay.
 The cottage is surmounted by a high tower, giving a fine view of the river and islands for miles.

-This next bit of information is a bit confusing and may be incorrect as there are TWO records for Frank Ritter of Rochester on hand, one of which reportedly married Sophia Elizabeth Shuknecht of Rochester on August 27, 1907 which is indeed correct as this was his second wife.
-This was reported in the Watertown Daily Times and the Ritter in question was stated as having the a summer home in the Thousand Islands and a manufacturer of dental supplies.
+This next bit of information is a bit confusing and may be incorrect.
+There are TWO records for Frank Ritter of Rochester on hand, one of which reportedly married Sophia Elizabeth Shuknecht of Rochester on August 27, 1907, which is indeed correct as this was his second wife.
+This was reported in the Watertown Daily Times, and the Ritter in question was stated as having a summer home in the Thousand Islands and a manufacturer of dental supplies.

-One of these Frank Ritters passed away in 1915 and the other in 1928.
+One of these, Frank Ritters, passed away in 1915, and the other in 1928.
 Both listings have burials at Mount Hope Cemetery in Monroe County, New York.
-They very well could be one and the same with incorrect information, but correct photo, on the 1928 listing in findagrave.com.
-An obituary was located for 1915, when Frank Ritter died on April 15 at the age of 70.
+They could be one and the same with incorrect information but the correct photo on the 1928 listing in findagrave.com.
+An obituary was located for 1915, when Frank Ritter died on April 15 at 70.
 In poor health at the time, he was unable to have an appendectomy performed.
 Incidentally, his first wife, Elizabeth, died in 1897 of appendicitis.

 Mr. Ritter was associated with the Ritter Dental Supply company in Rochester.
 Upon his death, his daughters, Adeline and Laura, continued to occupy the home in the summers.
 Mrs. Laura Ritter Brown died in New York in 1945; shortly after that the Linden Cove property was sold to John Wallace, St. Louis, Mo., who is the present occupant of the home.

-There was also prior mentioning of Frank Ritter Shumway receiving realty, furniture and furnishings of Linden Cove, plus $75,000, plus half of the principle in his mother’s (Laura Ritter Brown) life trust fund created for her under the will of her late father, absolutely.
+There was also prior mention of Frank Ritter Shumway receiving the realty, furniture, and furnishings of Linden Cove, plus $75,000, plus half of the principle in his mother’s (Laura Ritter Brown) life trust fund, which was created for her under the will of her late father.

-John K. Wallace, who had at the time already owned Keewaydin, purchased Linden Cove in 1946.
-Wallace purchased the “Century House” summer home of William A. Hickey the following year.
-The property included three acres of land which was the connecting link between Linden Cove and Keewaydin, the former summer home of the late William T. Dewart.
+John K. Wallace, who also owned Keewaydin, purchased Linden Cove in 1946.
+The following year, Wallace purchased the “Century House” summer home of William A. Hickey.
+The property included three acres of land, the connecting link between Linden Cove and Keewaydin, the former summer home of the late William T. Dewart.

-The Wallace ownership proved to be a short one, the property purchased by Luther R. Hanna of Holyoke, Mass., in June of 1952.
-The Daily Times then reported of the sale–
+The Wallace ownership was short; the property was purchased by Luther R. Hanna of Holyoke, Mass., in June of 1952.
+The Daily Times then reported on the sale–

 Linden Cove will be occupied during the summer by Mr. Hanna’s son and daughter-in-law, Mr. and Mrs. Norman L. Hanna, and their two children, of South Hadley, Mass.
 The Norman Hannas have occupied Century House adjacent to the Linden Cove property, formerly the summer home of William Hickey, for the past four summers.